+A. Purpose.

-- A. Purpose.
-[Ord.
-2012-09, 10/6/09] - 1.
-In Holmdel Builder's Association v.
-Holmdel Township, 121 N.J.
-550 (1990), the New Jersey Supreme Court determined that mandatory development fees are authorized by the Fair Housing Act of 1985 (the Act), N.J.S.A.
-52:27d-301 et seq., and the State Constitution, subject to the Council on Affordable Housing's (COAH's) adoption of rules. - 2.
-Pursuant to P.L.2008, c.46 section 8 (C. 52:27D-329.2) and the Statewide Non-Residential Development Fee Act (C. 40:55D-8.1 through 8.7), COAH is authorized to adopt and promulgate regulations necessary for the establishment, implementation, review, monitoring and enforcement of municipal affordable housing trust funds and corresponding spending plans.
-Municipalities that are under the jurisdiction of the Council or court of competent jurisdiction and have a COAH-approved spending plan may retain fees collected from non-residential development.
+- 1. In Holmdel Builder's Association V. Holmdel Township, 121 N.J.
+550 (1990), the New Jersey Supreme Court determined that mandatory development fees are authorized by the Fair Housing Act of 1985 ("the Act"), N.J.S.A.
+52:27d-301, et seq., and the State Constitution, subject to the Council on Affordable Housing's ("COAH") adoption of rules for the establishment, implementation, review, monitoring and enforcement of municipal affordable housing trust funds and spending plans. - 2.
+According to P.L.
+2008, c.
+46 section 8 (N.J.S.A.
+52:27D-329.2), and the Statewide Non-Residential Development Fee Act (N.J.S.A.
+40:55D-8.1 through 8.7), municipalities under the jurisdiction of COAH or a court of competent jurisdiction that had an approved spending plan were permitted to retain fees collected from non-residential development.

-3. This ordinance establishes standards for the collection, maintenance, and expenditure of development fees pursuant to COAH's regulations and in accordance P.L.2008, c.46, Sections 8 and 32-38.
-Fees collected pursuant to this ordinance shall be used for the sole purpose of providing low- and moderate-income housing.
-This ordinance shall be interpreted within the framework of COAH's rules on development fees, codified at N.J.A.C.
-5:97-8.
+- 3. In In Re Adoption of N.J.A.C.
+5:96 and 5:97 by the New Jersey Council on Affordable Housing, 221 N.J.
+1 (2015), also known as the Mount Laurel IV decision, the Supreme Court remanded COAH's duties to the Superior Court.
+As a result, affordable housing development fee collections and expenditures from the municipal affordable housing trust funds to implement municipal Third Round Fair Share Plans through July 1, 2025 are under the Court's jurisdiction and are subject to approval by the Court. - 4.
+This Section establishes standards for the collection, maintenance, and expenditure of development fees consistent with COAH's regulations and in accordance with P.L.
+2008, c.
+46, Sections 8 and 32-38.
+Fees collected pursuant to this Ordinance shall be used for the sole purpose of providing low- and moderate- income housing.
+This Ordinance shall be interpreted within the framework of applicable COAH rules on development fees.